Home » Property »

 Just like any other home, park home insurance is something to consider.
 Whether you’re living in the property yourself or letting it out as a holiday park home, you may need to protect your asset.
 This could even be more important if your park home is overseas in popular holiday destinations such as France, Spain, Italy, Portugal and Greece, as well as the UK.

-At Intasure, we specialise in providing caravan insurance for park homes both here in the UK and abroad.
+At Intasure, we specialise in providing insurance for caravans both here in the UK and abroad.
 From contents insurance to accidental damage and protection from flood or natural disasters, park home insurance may not be the biggest cost you’ll need to factor into your budget, but it could be worth considering.

 Talk to Intasure today to find out more and to get simple, no-nonsense advice on all aspects of park home insurance cover.
 Call our UK team on 0345 111 0680 for a quote.